arcus/Arcus_Labs_Orientation/arcus_orientation.md

   - Administration Supporting Research Course

 * If you have completed [CITI trainings](https://about.citiprogram.org/) at an institution other than CHOP (or the University of Pennsylvania, for Penn-based faculty), you must affiliate with CHOP and complete any additional required modules in order to access Arcus.
-  - If you don’t have the appropriate CITI training completed, visit the [ATOP Human Subjects Protections page](https://intranet.research.chop.edu/display/deptatop/Human+Subjects+Protection+Training?preview=%2F87758768%2F87761316%2FCITI+Basic+Course+Instructions+2018.pdf) on the Research Intranet for more information.
+  - If you don’t have the appropriate CITI training completed, visit the [Office of Research Compliance page on Human Research Protection page](https://www.research.chop.edu/services/human-research-protection-program-training) for more information.

 In addition to [CITI training](https://about.citiprogram.org/), you must also comply with the following requirements: